paintparty/fireworks/README.md

 :fireworks  1,000    5ms   19ms   6ms   ±10%   6.33s   49%
 :pprint     1,000    6ms   11ms   7ms   ±9%    6.58s   51%
 ```
-Even with all the fancy formatting and syntax colorization, performance of printing values with Fireworks in JVM Clojure is basically on par with `clojure.pprint/pprint`.
+Even with all the specific formatting and syntax colorization, the performance of printing values with Fireworks in JVM Clojure is basically on par with `clojure.pprint/pprint`.

 <br>